 1. Copper Canyon

 Whether you start your road trip from the US or rent a car from Chihuahua City, head straight to Copper Canyon.
-This was one of our most favorite places to drive in all of Mexico.
+This was one of our favorite places to drive in all of Mexico.
 Larger and technically deeper than the Grand Canyon, the Copper Canyon is full of jaw-dropping sights and indigenous culture.

 2. Durango & Zacatecas